Government College of Engineering, Bargur: Affiliation

 The college was originally affiliated to the University of Madras.
 From 1998 to 1999, it was affiliated to the newly started Periyar University.
 In 2002-03 it became a constituent college of Anna University which is a statewide centralized engineering university.
 In January 2007 a bill was introduced to the Tamil Nadu State Assembly to retake the administration of the college while retaining its affiliation to Anna University.

 Courses

 The first batch of undergraduate students passed out in the academic year 1998–99 in Electrical and Electronics Engineering and Electronics and Communication Engineering.
 Later Computer Science and Mechanical Engineering branches were introduced.
 Post-graduate courses in Applied Electronics, Power Electronics and Computer Science and Engineering are also offered.

+In January 2022, the college was chosen along with nine others, for foreign language course.